The answers were diverse: blackmail, love, the thought of making more (greed), hope of getting married.

 Lillie had a number of lovers after her affair with the Prince waned and she became pregnant by a man other than her husband Edward.
 Although her relationship with the Prince of Wales ended on a sour note because of a prank she pulled on him at a dinner party (she put an ice-cube down his back); Prince Bertie did help her launch a theater production company.
 When she was finally able to rid herself of Edward through divorce, she started up a relationship with an American socialite named Freddie Gebhard.

 Freddie introduced her to racing horses and they became business partners.
 She seemed to do well for a number of years with Freddie as her partner and then she married a titled Scotsman named Hugo de Bathe.
 Various biographies claim the marriage was unsuccessful, one claiming he physically abused her.

 "Your mother exceedingly regrets you accepted a jeweled cross from Count Seguin de La Salle..she does wish you had refused it...he would have far greater respect for you if you had done so."

 Ella Durant was an author and American heiress who was living and socializing with literary figures such as Anne Thackeray Ritchie, Henry James, Oscar Wilde, and Bram Stoker in London during the late 1880s.
 What would it have been like to have money at her disposal, cavorting around London and managing financial affairs on her own?
 Wouldn’t she be prey to men who would want to take advantage of her beauty and wealth?
 And what would be the enticement?
-I went with lust.
-The most basic of human instincts.
-And one that has proven to be the downfall for many famous figures throughout history.
+The most basic of human instincts, the need to be loved.

 Photo Source: Wikimeida, Winterthur Musuem